HPC-dev-acc/mario-demo/docs/01-requirement.md

 - **URS-015: Collision box visibility in design mode**
   - *Scenario*: Developers or testers adjust level layouts.
   - *User story*: As a developer or tester, I want collision boxes for all objects and characters visible so I can place elements accurately.
-  - *Success*: Enabling design mode draws green outlines around every object, the player, and NPCs.
+  - *Success*: Enabling design mode outlines every object, the player, and NPCs for precise placement.

 - **URS-016: Stable collision during idle**
   - *Scenario*: The player character pauses without input.
-  - *User story*: As a player, I want the character's collision box to stay the same when idle so positioning remains reliable.
+  - *User story*: As a player, I want my character to stay steady when idle so I can judge positions accurately.
-  - *Success*: When the player stops moving, the character may look slightly narrower but still interacts with the world the same way.
+  - *Success*: Stopping movement leaves the character visually stable and interactions unchanged.

 - **URS-017: Stomp visual feedback**
   - *Scenario*: The player jumps onto an NPC.